GLOBAL MARKETS-Stocks rally, safe-haven currencies drop, on China plan to cut tariffs

 Rebounding worker productivity in the fourth quarter and other U.S. economic data also lifted sentiment on Wall Street.

-The number of Americans filing for unemployment benefits dropped to a nine-month low last week, indicating a tight labor market would keep the longest U.S” economic expansion in history on track despite weak business investment.
+The number of Americans filing for unemployment benefits dropped to a nine-month low last week.

+Despite optimism about containing economic fallout, the impact of the health emergency in China was showing up in corporate reports.
+Chipmaker Qualcomm Inc flagged a potential threat to the mobile phone industry from the outbreak, and its shares fell 1.7%.

 Gold rose on expectations central banks will keep interest rates low.
-Spot gold added 0.5% to $1,563.71 an ounce.
+U.S. gold futures settled up 0.5% at $1,570 an ounce.

-Remarks by European Central Bank President Christine Lagarde that euro zone growth remains modest but there are signs of stabilization put upward pressure on bond yields in Europe.
+Bond yields in Europe were pressured upward by remarks from European Central Bank President Christine Lagarde that euro zone growth remains modest but there are signs of stabilization.

 Germany’s Bund yield rose as much as 3 basis points to -0.339%, its highest in almost two weeks, before pulling back to around -0.39%.

-Brent gave up early gains that were boosted by potential action from the Organization of the Petroleum Exporting Countries and allies led by Russia to counter faltering demand in China after the coronavirus outbreak.
+Brent crude gave up early gains as the Organization of the Petroleum Exporting Countries and Russia gave mixed signals about possible further output cuts to counter concerns about weak demand due to the coronavirus.